krzkrzkrz/foo.pub/go/constants/index.md

 # Constants

-Constants are declared like variables, but with the `const` keyword.
+* Constants are declared like variables, but with the `const` keyword
-Constants can be character, string, boolean, or numeric values.
+* Constants can be character, string, boolean, or numeric values
-Constants cannot be declared using the := syntax.
+* Constants cannot be declared using the `:=` syntax

 ```go
 const Pi = 3.14

 func main() {